What’s the right type of disability insurance for you?

 This article will help simplify things by telling you about:

-The different kinds of disability coverage and policies, and how they work
+The different types of disability coverage and policies, and how they work

 There are two basic types of disability insurance: Short-term and long-term.
 Both provide a benefit that replaces a portion of your income, ranging from 50% to 80%.
 That money can be used for living expenses, repaying loans, or even put into savings.
 Despite those similarities, the two kinds of policies are bought differently and work somewhat differently, in large part because short-term needs differ from long-term needs.